Signs God Is Preparing You for Something

 The Promise in the Preparation

-The skills being built, the character being forged, the patience being developed — they are for something.
-Something specific.
-Something significant.
+The skills being built, the character being forged, the patience being developed — they are for something specific and significant.
+You may not see it yet.
+He does.

 Good works prepared in advance.
 You are being prepared for what has already been prepared for you.